-It seems obvious enough that the long-time supply curve for

-butter must have some positive elasticity.
-The vertical supply curve shown in section B of Figure 36 must show merely the short-time elasticity of supply from plant and equipment already in production and unlikely to be shut down or junked during a short-time decrease in demand.
+It seems obvious enough that the long-time supply curve for butter must have some positive elasticity.
+The vertical supply curve shown on the right in Figure 7.2 must show merely the short-time elasticity of supply from plant and equipment already in production and unlikely to be shut down or junked during a short-time decrease in demand.
 It is a case where a short-time decrease in demand causes a short-time increase in supply; the correlation between changes in demand and supply here is high, and negative.